jsogarro/artOfCode/week4/midtern1.md

 # Art of Code - Midterm 1
-Please submit your completed to me directly in Slack.
+Please submit your completed midterm to me directly in Slack.
+Please submit your completed midterm as a markdown file using the following format: firstLastMidterm1.md.
 The deadline to submit your answers to this midterm is **Saturday, February 6th by  11:59 PM**.

 ## Conceptual Questions